-Take the time to read, explore, and question contracts.
-Understanding a contract puts you in a stronger position to negotiate rights with publishers and suppliers so that you can reach an agreement that is pleasing to both parties.
+It is crucial to master the reading and negotiation of contracts so you know your books and your business are fully protected.
+Always take the time to read, explore, understand and question contracts.
+This puts you in a stronger position to negotiate rights with rights buyers and suppliers, helping you reach an agreement which is best for everyone.